robinweser/fela/docs/basics/Rules.md

 ```

 #### 2. Pseudo Classes
 Pseudo classes are one of the key features of CSS.
 They let you add interactive behavior to your basic styles.
-You can easily define them as nested property objects within your rule.
+You can easily define them as nested property objects within your rules.
 You can also nest them to require both pseudo classes to be active.

 ```javascript
 const rule = props => ({